juanmnl/new-era-theme/README.md

 Beautiful color palette, readable, easy on the eyes and frontend-ish driven theme.

-* Best used with the redeye ui theme.
+* Best used with [ONE DARK UI](https://atom.io/themes/one-dark-ui) that comes bundled by default.

 (Still working but almost there, next step is building a specific new-era ui theme.)